lydell/json-stringify-pretty-compact/README.md

 ## `stringify(obj, options = {})`

-It’s like `JSON.stringify(obj, null, options.indent)`, except that objects and arrays are on one line if they fit (according to `options.maxLength`).
+It’s like `JSON.stringify(obj, options.replacer, options.indent)`, except that
+objects and arrays are on one line if they fit (according to `options.maxLength`).

 `options`: